Sexual Violence

 Q. Do I need medical attention?

 A. Even if you believe you haven’t been injured, consider going to the doctor or hospital to receive an examination.
 It’s important to be checked for injuries and tested for HIV and other sexually transmitted infections.
-You might also be worried that a pregnancy may result from your assault.
+If you can get pregnant, you might also be worried that a pregnancy may result from your assault.
 You can ask to have a pregnancy test done and request emergency contraceptives.

 DOVES may be able to help with expenses related to your medical care.
 Please call to speak with an advocate.